Opinion/slowroads-handling-editor/README.md

 Firefox is currently required.
 See [Installation guide](#installation-guide) for more details.

 ## How it works
- - You install a *userscript* in Tampermonkey or Violentmonkey (Greasemonkey not supported yet) (other similar extensions not tested).
+ - You install a *userscript* in Tampermonkey, Violentmonkey or Greasemonkey (other similar extensions not tested).
  - The *userscript* will block the original *game script* and replace it with a slightly modified version.
    - The modified *game script* exposes some variables related to the game's state.
 This allows us to modify these settings on the fly.
    - The *userscript* also adds an in-game menu for the handling editor.